suncoast-devs/handbook/lessons/react-state/lecture.md

 ```

 - We can use the value to show the current State
-- Later we'll see how to _chagne_ the state
+- Later we'll see how to _change_ the state

 ---